john-osullivan/quorum/README.md

 Key enhancements over go-ethereum:

   * __Privacy__ - Quorum supports private transactions and private contracts through public/private state separation and utilising [Constellation](https://github.com/jpmorganchase/constellation), a peer-to-peer encrypted message exchange for directed transfer of private data to network participants
   * __Alternative Consensus Mechanisms__ - with no need for POW/POS in a permissioned network, Quorum instead offers multiple consensus mechanisms that are more appropriate for consortium chains:
-    * __QuorumChain__ - a new smart-contract based, majority voting consensus model
     * __Raft-based Consensus__ - a consensus model for faster blocktimes, transaction finality, and on-demand block creation
+    * __Istanbul BFT__ - a PBFT-inspired consensus algorithm with transaction finality, by AMIS.
   * __Peer Permissioning__ - node/peer permissioning using smart contracts, ensuring only known parties can join the network
   * __Higher Performance__ - Quorum offers significantly higher performance than public geth

+Note: The QuorumChain consensus algorithm is not yet supported by this release.

 ## Architecture